-The DSU Grants Awarded in Financial Year 2020
+The DSU Grants Awarded in Financial Year 2021

-As approved by the Board of directors, a total of 3,800,000 DSUs were awarded to members of senior Management in the form of onetime sign-on awards, which are intended to form part of their compensation over a multi-year period.
-It is not anticipated that they will receive additional LTIP grants, including DSUs, in the near term.
+As approved by the Board of directors, a total of 10,267 DSUs were awarded to members of senior Management in the form of one-time sign-on awards, which are intended to form part of their compensation over a multi-year period.
+It is not anticipated that the NEOs will receive additional LTIP grants, including DSUs, in the near term.